 I’m sure you’ve heard of sauerkraut, kimchi, and kombucha.
 These are all probiotic, meaning they work with the gut microbiome to bring about balance within the body and increase nutrient retention and energy levels.
 When the gut is happy, the heart and mind are happy.
 Providing good nourishment is a highly-effective way to ensure your guests are in a positive and healthy state.

-Many weddings opt for dessert indulgences.
+When wedding planning many couples opt for dessert indulgences.
 While there is a place for this, they aren’t necessarily the best choices.
 Sure they’re crowd-pleasers, but in 30 minutes, your guests will want to nap instead of shake-a-tailfeather on the dance floor.
 Instead, Greek yogurt serves as a probiotic dessert option to serve alongside your cake.
 You could create parfaits with cacao and honey drizzle.
 It would also be delicious used as an aerated topping for molten lava cake or pie instead of whipped cream.

 Take care of your guests’ bodies and minds to keep their spirits up and the party rockin’.